opencontainers/image-spec/image-layout.md

 - `index.json` file
     - It MUST exist
     - It MUST be a JSON object
-    - It MUST have the base properties of [manifest-list](manifest-list.md).
+    - It MUST have the base properties of an [image index](image-index.md).
     - See [index.json](#indexjson-file) section

 ## Example Layout